securitybunker/databunker/terraform/aws/README.md

-## Terraform script to create AWS infrastructure for Databunker
+## Terraform scripts to create AWS infrastructure for Databunker

 Terraform is a powerful tool to manage infrastructure with configuration files rather than through a graphical user interface.

-We use Terraform scripts to streamline the installation of the following infrastructure elements:
+We use Terraform scripts to streamline Databunker installation in production.

+These scripts create the following AWS infrastructure elements:

 1. VPC
 1. MySQL RDS
 1. Elastic Kubernetes Service (EKS)
 1. Security groups to allow connectivity

-1. Generate random password for secure MySQL RDS access and save it as Kubernetes secret using the following resource path: **databunker-mysql-rds/db-password**
+During deployment, Terraform scripts generate a random password for secure MySQL RDS access and save it as Kubernetes secret using the following resource path: **databunker-mysql-rds/db-password**.

 ### ⚡ How to set up everything